Senior Dog Food Guide for Older Dogs

 Dogs are more likely to develop arthritis as they age, especially if they are overweight or obese.
 Supplementing with glucosamine and chondroitin, both precursors for

 Unfortunately, many diets marketed for seniors advertising glucosamine, chondroitin, EPA, and DHA do not contain effective amounts of these substances.
 To get results, you may need to add them to your dog's food unless it is one specifically labeled for joint health.

-Added MCTs, DHA, and antioxidants
+Added MCTs, DHA, and Antioxidants in Dog Food

 Dogs, like humans, may show changes in memory and the ability to learn as they age.
 Several studies suggest that the following substances and nutrients may help to reduce some of the effects of these changes and are therefore added to some foods marketed to senior dogs: